-- Minor irritation and inflammation may occur as your ear becomes accustomed to having an object in it; if so, please contact your hearing care professional - If an actual allergic reaction occurs, contact your hearing care professional - Severe swelling, discharge from the ear, excessive wax, or other unusual conditions warrant immediate consultation with a physician
+- Minor irritation and inflammation may occur as your ear becomes accustomed to having an object in it; if so, please contact your hearing care professional. - If an actual allergic reaction occurs, alternative earmold materials are available; contact your hearing care professional. - Severe swelling, discharge from the ear, excessive wax, or other unusual conditions warrant immediate consultation with a physician.